Home / Guides / Palworld Admin Commands

 /BanPlayer SteamID

-Permanently bans a SteamID, persisted to BanList.txt.
+Permanently bans a SteamID, persisted to banlist.txt.
 The player can't rejoin until you run /UnBanPlayer.

 /UnBanPlayer SteamID

-Removes a SteamID from BanList.txt and re-allows joining.
+Removes a SteamID from banlist.txt and re-allows joining.
 You no longer have to hand-edit the ban file to reverse a ban.

 📍 Teleportation